 - Wood putty

-How to build kids bedside table with book storage –
+How to build a kids bedside table with book storage –

-Step 1 – Make pocket holes on the 1×6 sides and shelves as shown below.
+Step 1 – Make the cuts per the plans.
+Make pocket holes on the 1×6 sides and shelves as shown below.

-Step 2 – Join the shelves to the sides at 2″ from the bottom and 5.5″ from the top using glue and pocket hole screws making sure the pocket holes for the top are on the outside.
+Step 2 – Join the shelves to the sides using glue and pocket hole screws making sure the pocket holes for the top are on the outside.

-Step 3 – Attach the 1″ x 2″ to the front about 3/4″ from the bottom.
-I used a 1″ x 2″ board as a spacer.
-Use wood glue and pocket hole screws.
-This is the bar to support the books.
+Step 3 – Attach the front rail using wood glue and pocket hole screws.
+This is the rail that supports the books.

-Step 4 – Attach the hardboard or 1/4″ plywood back between the two shelves to create a backing for the book storage area.
-I used glue and hammered in finish nail.
-It would be lovely to use a Brad nailer but I don’t have one 🙁 (Hint!
-Hint!
-Dear husband)
+Step 4 – Attach hardboard or ¼” plywood to the back between the two shelves to create backing for the book storage area.
+Use wood glue and a brad nailer or a hammer and finish nails.

-Step 6 – Fill all the holes with wood putty and sanded, primed and painted the table as you like.
 I painted the table white and added some colorful stripes to the top using masking tape and my giant hoard of oops paints.
-I am obsessed with buying these every time I go to the Home depot or Lowes.
 I mean who can pass up a 50 cent paint pot in a color you don’t have?

 It has totally solved the problem of clutter and the room looks so much neater!
 It even looks so amazing in the brand new painted kids room!